Study abroad does not have to be expensive

 Anyone can apply for these scholarships.
 We recommend that you don’t apply for any scholarships that require you to pay money to apply.

-If you need help writing the application essay or personal statement, consult The Writing Center in The Center for Academic Achievement.
+If you need help writing the application essay or personal statement, consult The Writing Center in The Center for Academic Success.

 Keep in mind that scholarship applications through study abroad programs themselves (e.g. IFSA-Butler) are separate from the application for acceptance into the program.
 Many of these forms will require additional input and signatures from our student financial services staff.